Apple Cider Vinegar with Oregano

 Wild Oregano contains four times as many antioxidants as blueberries.
 These polyphenols mitigate oxidative stress, protect against free radicals, thereby preventing damage at the cellular level.

 In animal studies Carvacrol and Thymol showed to have a blood vessel relaxing effect on the aorta tissue, laboratory tests also show a beneficial effect of Oregano oil on glucose and lipid metabolism and a preventive effect of Carvacrol on DNA damage in rats.In Oregano, dozens of other components are identified, whose properties are yet to be explored.The function of many of these substances is still unknown.

-So there are many components in Oregano that contribute to its activity, but ultimately the success of the Oregano essential oil is largely due to the synergy between these components.
-This means, the ingredients help, complement and strengthen each other.
+The ingredients help, complement and strengthen each other through synergy.
 This is where the efficacy of the Oregano essential oil is based on.

 We are now introducing the advantages of both products Apple Cider Vinegar with Oregano Essential Oil, as an aid to management, to assist livestock, horses, poultry, pigeons and aviculture birds to assist in the coping of disease challenges.

 Poultry: 3 ml per litre of water or 0.6 ml/head/day

 Aviary Birds: 3 ml per litre of water